harrisonratcliffe/Laravel-API-Error-Handler/README.md

 # Laravel API Error Handler
-a useful package for handle your exception when you are developing a API
+Laravel API Error Handler is a package designed to handle exceptions when developing APIs in Laravel.

 This package is a fork of [hamidreza2005/laravel-api-error-handler](https://github.com/hamidreza2005/laravel-api-error-handler) to work with Laravel 9 and below.
 ## :inbox_tray: Installation
-you can install this package via Composer:
+You can install this package via Composer:
 ```bash
 composer require harrisonratcliffe/laravel-api-error-handler
 ```
-and after installation you can run following command to publish config files
+After installation, run the following command to publish the configuration files:
 ```bash
 php artisan vendor:publish --tag laravel-api-error-handler
 ```
 ## :gear: Configuration
-for configure this package go to `config/api-error-handler.php`
+To configure this package, go to `config/api-error-handler.php`.
 ```php
 <?php